-The purpose of this analysis was to locate an area within the study section that could possibly qualify for a $15 million project as part of the USACE's 205 program.
-(Of that $15 million price tag, $10 million of the cost would be paid for by USACE, with $5 million contributed by Longmont.)
+The purpose of the Corps' analysis was to locate an area within the study section that could possibly qualify for an approximately $15 million project as part of the USACE's 205 program.
+Of that $15 million price tag, 65 percent (approximately $10 million) of the cost would be paid for by USACE, with 35 percent (approximately $5 million) contributed by Longmont.

 Section 205 of the Flood Control Act of 1948 allows the USACE to construct or improve site-specific flood risk management projects.
 If a qualifying project area is determined, USACE would oversee the planning, design and construction of the project while coordinating closely with Longmont.

+February 16, 2017: USACE representatives introduced the feasibility study and its timeline to the public during an open house.
 Public comments were accepted on Phase 1 of the feasibility study through March 17, 2017.
-The public comment period is now closed.
+That public comment period is now closed.

-Representatives from the USACE provided an update to City Council on August 21 as part of the overall Resilient St. Vrain Project update.
+August 21, 2018: Representatives from the USACE provided an update to City Council as part of the overall Resilient St. Vrain Project update.
 Evaluation of feasible design alternatives continues and USACE currently hopes to have a draft report of their findings for public review in spring 2019.
 A public meeting is planned once that draft report is available for review and the project moves into the Environmental Assessment phase.

 August 27, 2019: The USACE released its draft report and Environmental Assessment (EA).
 The report materials may be viewed online at https://www.nwo.usace.army.mil/Missions/Civil-Works/Planning/Planning-Projects/LongmontCO/ or via paper copy at Longmont Public Library, 2nd Floor Reference Desk, 409 Fourth Ave.